-Similan Islands Overview
+Similan Islands On a Budget

 The park is made up of nine islands: Ko Bon, Ko Bayu, Ko Similan, Ko Payu, Ko Miang, Ko Payan, Ko Paying and Ko Huyong.
 If these names are a bit too similar for you to easily differentiate, don't worry.
 Most refer to each island with a number from 1 to 9.
 Two more islands were added to the park Koh Bon and Koh Tachai in 1998.